LLNL/Silo/docs/Chapter2-Section0.md

 * **Returned value:**

-  Returns 0 on success, -1 on failure.
+  Returns 0 on success, -1 on failure..
-  .